temujin9/mezovy/pcs/tabletop/ludwig floptr.md

     Combat Reflexes - 5pts to second-try an AoO at -5 Vital Strike - 2pts to reroll 2 damage dice
-    Combat Expertise - stamina points to raise an attack roll also cancel Combat Expertise penalty Improvisation - +2 to unknown skills
+    Combat Expertise - stamina points to raise an attack roll also cancel Combat Expertise penalty Deadly Agility - +Dex to Finesse damage Improvisation - +2 to unknown skills
   Improved Improvisation - halve unskilled penalty for unskilled equipment, +4 on unknown skills Improved Caster Level - +4 CL to extracts
-  Vigilante Savant (Lethal Grace) - select a vigilante talent using half vigilante level ???
-Feat
-  - Deadly Agility - +Dex to Finesse damage
 Traits
   Elven Reflexes - +2 to initiative
   Lucky Tattoo - roll with advantage, once per game session (Simargl, god of luck & drunks)